merenlab/anvio.org/help/main/programs/anvi-import-taxonomy-for-genes/index.md

 ## Usage

 This program uses a <span class="artifact-n">[gene-taxonomy-txt](/help/main/artifacts/gene-taxonomy-txt)</span> to populate the taxonomic information for the genes in a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.

 Once finished, your gene taxonomy will appear as an additional layer if you open the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and an associated <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> in <span class="artifact-p">[anvi-interactive](/help/main/programs/anvi-interactive)</span>.

-There is an entire blog post about different ways to do this [here](http://merenlab.org/2016/06/18/importing-taxonomy/).
-It outlines how to get your sequences using <span class="artifact-p">[anvi-get-sequences-for-gene-calls](/help/main/programs/anvi-get-sequences-for-gene-calls)</span> and then use either [Kaiju](https://github.com/bioinformatics-centre/kaiju) or [Centrifuge](https://github.com/infphilo/centrifuge) to get the taxonomy information for your genes.
+There is an entire blogpost about different ways to do this [here](http://merenlab.org/2016/06/18/importing-taxonomy/).
+It outlines how to get your sequences using <span class="artifact-p">[anvi-get-sequences-for-gene-calls](/help/main/programs/anvi-get-sequences-for-gene-calls)</span> than use either [Kaiju](https://github.com/bioinformatics-centre/kaiju) or [Centrifuge](https://github.com/infphilo/centrifuge) to get the taxonomy information for your genes.
 Finally, you bring that information back into anvi'o using this program.

 {:.notice}
 Edit [this file](https://github.com/merenlab/anvio/tree/master/anvio/docs/programs/anvi-import-taxonomy-for-genes.md) to update this information.